Curriculum

 Advanced Lincoln-Douglas (Honors)

 This course is for students with at least one year of prior experience in interscholastic competitive Lincoln-Douglas debate.
-The course focuses on preparation for tournament competition regionally and nationally, and builds off of skills students learn in Honors Forensics I. Students are required to attend at least 4 debate competitions throughout the school year.
+The course focuses on preparation for tournament competition regionally and nationally, and builds off of skills students learn in Honors Speech & Debate I. Students are required to attend at least 4 debate competitions throughout the school year.

 Topics covered:

 This course is for students with at least one year of prior experience in interscholastic competitive Lincoln-Douglas debate.
-The course focuses on preparation for tournament competition regionally and nationally, and builds off of skills students learn in Honors Forensics I. Students are required to attend at least 4 debate competitions throughout the school year.
+The course focuses on preparation for tournament competition regionally and nationally, and builds off of skills students learn in Honors Speech & Debate I. Students are required to attend at least 4 debate competitions throughout the school year.

 Topics covered: